c0nap/dsci-capstone/docs/docker_setup.md

 ### Introduction

 Docker can be used to run both the Python pipeline and Blazor Server simultaneously without juggling multiple entry points.
 The recommended setup installs Docker into WSL so our existing connection strings don't change.
-We also provide instructions for Docker Desktop, which is the typical solution but makes networking slightly more complex (must configure `.env.docker`).
+We also provide instructions for Docker Desktop, which is the typical solution but makes networking slightly more complex for this project (must configure `.env.docker` in addition to `.env`).

 ### Installing Docker in WSL (Ubuntu)

-See also: Neo4j installation

 1. Install prerequisites `apt-transport-https`, `curl`, `gnupg`, and `lsb-release`.